Bergman projection on the symmetrized bidisk: Proof of the main results

 For the first term on the right hand side of (\ref{4eq4}), by Bell's transformation formula, where $h\in L^2(\mathbb{G})$ (\cite{Bel}), one sees

 The first inequality is due to the boundness of $|w_{1}-w_2|$ and $3k-1\geq 0$, and the second inequality follows from the assumption on $\mathcal{B}^+_{\mathbb D}$ as in the proof of (\ref{111122}).
-Combine two parts, Theorem \ref{1thm0} is proved. \end{proof}
+Combining two parts, Theorem \ref{1thm0} is proved. \end{proof}

 {\it Proof of Corollary \ref{Lp}}.
 The first part follows by combining Theorem \ref{1thm0} and Proposition \ref{5cor1}.
-The second part follows by combining Proposition \ref{1cor1} and the following proposition below.
+The second part follows by combining Proposition \ref{1cor1} and Proposition \ref{1thm00} below.
 For the third part, when $\frac{4}{3} < p < 4$, it follows from Part 2 since the weight function $e^{-\frac{p\delta}{2}}$ is bounded from above.
 When $p>2$, it follows from Part 1.
-The only difference is that it suffices to have $|z_{1}^{2}-4z_2|^{\frac{p}{2}}=|w_1-w_2|^{2p}$ as the weight function in (\ref{addequ}) to cancel out the term of $J_{\mathbb{C}} \Phi=|w_1-w_2|^2$ arisen in (\ref{Bell}).
+The only difference is that it suffices to have $|z_{1}^{2}-4z_2|^{\frac{p}{2}}=|w_1-w_2|^{2p}$ as the weight function in (\ref{addequ}) to cancel out the term of $|J_{\mathbb{C}} \Phi |^{-p}=|w_1-w_2|^{-p}$ arisen in (\ref{Bell}).

-\begin{pro} If the norm of $\mathcal{B}_{\mathbb{D}}: L^p \left(\mathbb{D}, |w_1-w_2|^{2-p}\right) \rightarrow L^p\left(\mathbb{D}, |w_1-w_2|^{2-p}\right)$ is uniformly bounded independent of $z_2\in \mathbb{D}$ for some $p \in (1, \infty)$, then the Bergman projection $\mathcal{B}_{\mathbb G}$ on the symmetrized bidisk $\mathbb{G}$ is bounded from $L^p(\mathbb{G})$ to itself. \end{pro} The proposition is implicit proved in \cite{CKY} (cf. Theorem 3.1) and we also include the proof here for the completeness. \begin{proof} By Bell's transformation formula (\ref{Bell}), to prove the $L^p$ boundness of $\mathcal{B}_{\mathbb{G}}$: for $h\in L^p(\mathbb{G})$, it is equivalent to prove Let $g=J_{\mathbb{C}} \Phi\cdot (h\circ\Phi )$, it suffices to prove that, for any $g\in L^p (\mathbb{D}\times\mathbb{D}, \left| J_{\mathbb{C}} \Phi\right|^{2-p})$,
+\begin{pro} If the norm of $\mathcal{B}_{\mathbb{D}}: L^p \left(\mathbb{D}, |w_1-w_2|^{2-p}\right) \rightarrow L^p\left(\mathbb{D}, |w_1-w_2|^{2-p}\right)$ is uniformly bounded independent of $w_2\in \mathbb{D}$ for some $p \in (1, \infty)$, then the Bergman projection $\mathcal{B}_{\mathbb G}$ on the symmetrized bidisk $\mathbb{G}$ is bounded from $L^p(\mathbb{G})$ to itself. \end{pro} The proposition is implicit proved in \cite{CKY} (cf. Theorem 3.1) and we also include the proof here for the completeness. \begin{proof} By Bell's transformation formula (\ref{Bell}), to prove the $L^p$ boundness of $\mathcal{B}_{\mathbb{G}}$: for $h\in L^p(\mathbb{G})$, it is equivalent to prove Let $g=J_{\mathbb{C}} \Phi\cdot (h\circ\Phi )$, it suffices to prove that, for any $g\in L^p (\mathbb{D}\times\mathbb{D}, \left| J_{\mathbb{C}} \Phi\right|^{2-p})$,

 By plugging in $J_{\mathbb{C}} \Phi$ and applying the Fubini's Theorem, one obtains